Mark Lenn Johnson

 Desiring to appreciate the medium's qualities and manipulate glass in as many ways as possible, he studied kiln-formed glassmaking with Laura Hallock and glassblowing with Jon Stokes, a former student of Stephen Rolfe Powell.

 Capitalizing on what he had already learned, he studied books and magazines, observed other glass artists and utilized the Internet - defining his own trial-and-error approach - and just recently has set up his new studio in The Artists' Village - a live/work community for artists and makers - located in his childhood home community.

 When his studio flooded due to a ruptured water tank, he was forced to cease his glassmaking for a while.
 Desperately needing an outlet for his creative energy, he turned to photography - taking instruction from Lexington, Kentucky's John Snell.
 The medium that he once used only to share his glass work with the world, was now a medium that, in and of itself, he thought could be used to delve deeper into his artistic soul and explore his fascination with beautiful color.

 “I already had the photography equipment since I was taking pictures of my glasswork but I never considered myself a photographer.
 I was simply taking pictures of my glass,” he recalls.
-“I tried landscape photography but quickly realized that I still had the desire to make something…not just capture places digitally.
-So, by happenchance one day I added some color to water and photographed the result (My Watersilks series).
+“I had an overwhelming desire to create something new..to make something that did not exist prior and then capture it digitally.
+So, by happenchance one day I added some color to water and photographed the result (my Watersilks series).
 That led to me painting in milk (my Colorswims series) which then led me to waterdrop photography (my Fountainfalls series).
-Now, in addition to my glass work, I capture and paint beautiful, colorful but temporary, fine art images".
+Now, in addition to my glass work, I photography and paint beautiful, colorful but temporary, fine art images".

 Johnson takes his artistic inspiration from varied master artists such as Ellis Wilson (painter), Stephen Rolfe Powell and Dale Chihuly (glassmakers) and Sam Maloof (furniture maker).
-Inspiration has also come from his travels to Italy, Mexico, Asheville, North Carolina and New York.
+Inspiration has also come from his travels to Italy, France, Mexico, Asheville, North Carolina and New York.